rstacruz/vimbower/Readme.md

 * __No git submodules__:<br>
 Submodules can get very slow (try doing git status in repo with 30 submodules), messy, and quite ambiguous in things like handling updates.

+* __Use versions other than 'master'__:<br>
+For plugins that may be unstable, bower can be set to fetch from a given tag or branch.
+This is especially great for plugins that follow semver conventions (eg: [vim-css3-syntax]).

 * __Eventually, version locking__:<br>
 Once bower implements [shrinkwrapping][bower#505] (like [npm][npm shrinkwrap]), it'd be possible to lock the exact versions of your dependencies.
 In the mean time, there's [this][lock] script.